dbiservices/yak/README.md

 You want to install YaK Core own your own environment Then follow the setup instruction [Setup instructions](docs/setup.md)

+## Configuration

+Once in the container, you must describe the infrastructure that you wish to begin with.<br>
+To get an example of how to set up a new infrastructure and servers, click on [docs/configuration.md](https://gitlab.com/yak4all/yak/-/blob/main/docs/configuration/README.md).

 ## Contribute

 You are more than welcome to give us your feedback.